Agent Hub

 If user A belongs to groups 1 and 2, user B belongs to groups 2 and 3, and user C belongs to group 4.

-Agent Hub can directly generate Charts from agent responses using the configured Text Completion LLM.
+Agent Hub can directly generate charts from agent responses that use tools returning records.

 There are two extraction modes admins choose from: